 Stop right there, I said.
 Cauliflower?
 No Way.

+Regardless of what you think, Lou won the argument.
 And so here I am, making homemade Hot Pockets, stuffed with ham and cheese and cauliflower (and broccoli and the garrrlic).

 This is A Big Deal.
-I don’t make Hot Pockets in early December when I should be making Christmas cookies and Christmas Lamb and edible Christmas ornaments.
+I don’t make Homemade Hot Pockets in early December when I should be making Christmas cookies and Christmas Lamb and edible Christmas ornaments.
 It must mean I like him.

 [I do like him… but then he had to up and move to Philadelphia and so now I like him just a teensy bit less.
 And I know what all you loyal blog friends are thinking, so I’ll just say it — Yes, in 2015, I am 2/2 in dating men who become geographically unavailable in order to move their professional lives forward.
 Either I have a type or I am a type — perhaps I am the type that runs men out of town? …That was rhetorical.]